Skip to main content

 Diet

-Leopards feed on antelopes, deer and wild boar.
-The prefer prey which weighs between 30-50 kg.
-But they also eat small mongooses, jackals and baboons, as well as reptiles and birds.
+Leopards feed on antelopes, deer and warthogs.
+They usually prefer prey that weighs between 66-110 pounds (30-50 kg).
+However, they also eat small mongooses, jackals, baboons, reptiles and birds.

 Behavior

-The leopard is a passionate ambush predator and very good at sneaking up to its prey extremely slowly and patiently.
-Often the leopard just comfortably reclines on a branch, just a few meters above its prey, waiting for the best moment to attack.
+The leopard is a passionate ambush predator and stalks its prey with incredible patience.
+Sometimes it just comfortably reclines on a branch, a few meters above its prey, waiting for the best moment to attack.

 As lions and hyenas sometimes like to steal its prey, the leopard has come up with an idea.
 It stores its prey in the forks of branches.
-There it is safe and the leopard can take a snack whenever it is feeling hungry.
-The leopard is even able to carry prey that is bigger and heavier than itself up the tree in its mouth.
+And, whenever it's hungry, it just helps itself.
+It can even carry prey that is much larger and heavier than itself upwards in its mouth.

 Senses and Abilities

-Leopards can jump 10 feet (3 meters) high and distances of up to 20 feet (6 meters).
+Leopards can jump 10 feet (3 meters) high and can cover distances of up to 20 feet (6 meters).
 They can easily leap over a large car.

-Leopards are not only very good swimmers, but also excellent climbers.
+Leopards are excellent climbers.
 With their sharp, retractable claws they find secure hold on the bark and easily climb up trees that are up to 50 feet (15 meters) high.
-No other feline predator as big as a leopard climbs that high.
-Potential victims only have one chance: run away as fast as possible.
+No other big cat climbs that high, so potential prey only gets one shot: they need to sprint away as quickly as they can.

 Sense of Hearing